image249

 Synopsis

-EARTH or The Monster of Tierra Amarilla by Leo Garcia
+EARTH or The Monster of Tierra Amarilla

-• In 1911 in Northern New Mexico, a pregnant woman named Catalina hears a foreboding dream from her husband Diego by river’s edge.
+• In 1911 Northern New Mexico, a pregnant woman named Catalina hears a foreboding dream from her husband Diego by river’s edge.
 He tells of death and destruction of the land.

 • Nearby, a strange doctor named Catron coaches himself through a blinding headache.